 The Presbyterian Church (USA) ordained the first woman Pastor, Margaret Towner, in 1956.
 First Presbyterian Church of Jefferson City ordained its first woman Elder, Mary Burton James, in January 1967.

 First Presbyterian Church has called many wonderful leaders to serve in the past including Arthur Hughes, Associate Pastor - 1969, Charles Ross, Pastor - 1974, Rudy Beard, Pastor -1981, Rob Erickson, Pastor - 2010, and Zac Wolfe, Associate Pastor for Youth and Contemporary Worship - 2012.

-Currently, the church is led by Interim Pastor Barry Williams and Rev. Dr. David Henry, Associate Pastor.
+Currently, the church is led by Pastor Angela Madden and Rev. Dr. David Henry, Associate Pastor.
 These leaders are joined by Rev. Dr. Cliff Cain, Parish Associate.

 Today, the congregation has more than 580 members.
 We continue our mission to share the love of Christ through community service, international mission, children’s programs, ecumenical relations and worship.